How to Install a Handrail

 Find the Length of the Return With a Block

-Code requires a space that’s at least 1-1/2 in. between the wall and the handrail.
-To find the length of the return piece, cut a 45-degree angle on a scrap of wood, and then cut a block of wood to the thickness of the desired gap between the wall and the railing (1-5/8 in. in this case).
-Place the 45-degree angle up against the fence and slide the 1-5/8-in. block up to that.
+Code requires a space that’s at least 1-1/2-inches between the wall and the handrail.
+To find the length of the return piece, cut a 45-degree angle on a scrap of wood, and then cut a block of wood to the thickness of the desired gap between the wall and the railing (1-5/8 inch in this case).
+Place the 45-degree angle up against the fence and slide the 1-5/8-inch block up to that.
 Mark the point where the two intersect (top photo).
 That mark represents the short side of the handrail return.
 Transfer the mark onto the handrail (bottom photo).
 Cut the return off the same side of the rail where it will be installed.
 That way the wood grain will carry seamlessly through on the front of the railing.

 - Handrails must run the entire length of the stair (bottom nose to top).